Mary Lincoln Crume

-President Abraham Lincoln's "Aunt Mary"
+President Abraham Lincoln's Mary Todd Lincoln"

 President Abraham Lincoln considered his family connections to be significant for his presidential campaign.
 In June 1860, he wrote a short autobiography to be used in his bid for the White House.
 In this sketch, he highlighted his ancestry and extended relatives including Mary Lincoln, the eldest of his father's sisters.
 He also indicated that some of her descendants were known to be in Breckinridge County, Kentucky.

-While he was President, he mentions his Uncle Ralph and Aunt Mary again in a letter to a cousin, Susana Weathers, thanking her for a pair of socks.
+While he was president, he mentions his Uncle Ralph and Aunt Mary again in a letter to a cousin, Susana Weathers, thanking her for a pair of socks.
 The President's father, Thomas, had dealings with his sister, Mary, for many years.
 He built her a corner cabinet for her dishes which now resides in the Brown-Pusey House Museum in Elizabethtown, Kentucky.
 Thomas sought help from his sister and brother-in-law on one or possibly two of his moves to Indiana, the initial move and the second move of his second wife to Indiana.
 This second move may have given Ralph the idea to move to Indiana which he did for a short period in 1829–30.